Getting to Know Allah

 1:7 The path of those You have favoured Not those who have incurred Your wrath or have gone astray.

-The ubiquitous phrase begins every surah of the Koran except chapter 1 and chapter 9, Repentance.
-The reason put forward by some Islamic scholars why the phrase, In the Name of Allah, the Compassionate, the Merciful does not appear at all in chapter 9, Repentance, is because Repentance is mainly about making war.
+The reason put forward by some Islamic scholars why the phrase, In the Name of Allah, the Compassionate, the Merciful does not appear at all in chapter 9, Repentance, is because the surah is mainly about making war.
 In war, Allah expects no mercy and compassion to be shown to those who will not submit to His will.

 In any event, a compassionate and merciful god is not the impression that a first time reader of the Koran is left with.
 Quite the opposite!
 This is not to say that Allah is not a compassionate and merciful god, He is.
 But it is a conditional type of mercy and compassion.